About This Program

 - CRJ 475 - Senior Project (3)

 The cybersecurity program integrates learning in criminology, criminal justice, economic crime, and computer science.
-UC’s award-winning faculty brings a broad range of real-world experience to the classroom—and beyond.
+Utica’s award-winning faculty brings a broad range of real-world experience to the classroom—and beyond.
 With their guidance, students learn how to communicate, work in teams, and solve problems leading cybersecurity experts face every day.

 The program offers four specializations: